 Regret plays a vital function in developing your sense of self.
 Regret gives you critical information about what you really want from your life.
 And this is important—how many times have you been unsure of what you wanted until you felt regret?

 Understanding what you truly desire can be a challenging concept to unpack.
-Still, regret gives us a visceral look into our deepest desires.
+Still, regret gives you a visceral look into our deepest desires.

 Beyond these cursory insights, regret is an opportunity to collect important information.
 Through regret, you can learn how to handle a situation better, find the strength in your voice to speak up in the future, and even become a better negotiator.